 Not sure where to begin?

-We welcome you to contact us for a complimentary consultation with Dr. Cory Torgerson, facelift and facial surgeon in Toronto.
+We welcome you to contact us for a consultation with Dr. Cory Torgerson, facelift and facial surgeon in Toronto.
 During your private consultation, he’ll examine your areas of concern and ask you questions about how you feel, what you want, and what your goals and expectations are.
 From there, he’ll walk you through the available methods and combinations that could get you the result you want.

 Have you considered non-surgical facelift solutions?